 Emergency Medicine at Mayo Clinic

 Mayo Clinic's Emergency Department sees more than 80,000 patients annually.
 It serves as a local department and regional referral center for close to 1 million people in the region.
-The vast majority of every shift is spent practicing "bread and butter" emergency medicine, as well as medical, pediatric and trauma resuscitations intertwined with challenging and complex patients.
+The vast majority of every shift is spent practicing "bread and butter" emergency medicine, as well as medical, pediatric and trauma resuscitations intertwined with challenging and complex medical issues.

 International emergency medicine

 Mayo Clinic is an international leader in medicine.
-Residents have the opportunity to join several faculty on international emergency medicine projects, including those in Haiti, Chile, Sweden, Japan, Kenya, Nepal and Tanzania, to name a few countries.
+Residents have the opportunity to join faculty on international emergency medicine projects, including those in Haiti, Chile, Sweden, Japan, Kenya, Nepal and Tanzania, to name a few countries.
 All international rotations are reviewed and sponsored by the Mayo International Health Program.
 The supportive environment, institutional leadership and well-connected faculty make our program the ideal place to become a leader on international emergency medicine.

-Emergency medical services (EMS)
+Emergency Medical Services (EMS)

 Residents have the opportunity to train in Mayo Clinic Medical Transport, which serves southeastern Minnesota, western Wisconsin and northern Iowa.
 Senior residents receive direct EMS administration experience through medical control for both Mayo One and the regional EMS system.
-Daniel G. Hankins, M.D., one of the emergency medicine attending physicians, is past president of the Association of Air Medical Services.